speedinghzl/CCNet/README.md

 This code is a implementation of the experiments on Cityscapes in the [CCNet](https://arxiv.org/abs/1811.11721).
 We implement our method based on open source [pytorch segmentation toolbox](https://github.com/speedinghzl/pytorch-segmentation-toolbox).

+**Update on 2018/12/10.
+Renew the code and release trained models with R=1,2.
+The trained model with R=2 achieves 79.74% on val set and 79.01% on test set with single scale testing.**

+**Update on 2018/11/28.
+Release Code.**

 ## Introduction
 ![motivation of CCNet](http://pixkzddvl.bkt.gdipper.com/motivation.png)
 Long-range dependencies can capture useful contextual information to benefit visual understanding problems.
 In this work, we propose a Criss-Cross Network (CCNet) for obtaining such important information through a more effective and efficient way.
 Concretely, for each pixel, our CCNet can harvest the contextual information of its surrounding pixels on the criss-cross path through a novel criss-cross attention module.
 By taking a further recurrent operation, each pixel can finally capture the long-range dependencies from all pixels.
 Overall, our CCNet is with the following merits: